ohheydom/MovieLists/README.md

 Clone the repository to your local machine

-Setup an application.yml file with the following contents, of course replacing 'YOUR API KEY GOES HERE' with your api key.
+Setup a config/application.yml file with the following contents, of course replacing 'YOUR API KEY GOES HERE' with your api key.
 You can get an api key from  http://www.themoviedb.org/documentation/api :

 ```